Updated May 2023

 1. Coronado Beach – San Diego, CA

-On a hot Portland day you’ll find the cool kids hanging out the Holman Dock just south of the Hawthorne Bridge.
-Known simply as the Dock, the swimming spot is on the Willamette River and is pretty perfect for a dip and a bit of sunbathing.
-Bring some friends,snacks, a hat and plenty of sunblock (because there’s no shade) and spend a good few hours sunbathing against the city backdrop.
-You can bike to the Dock from HI Portland NW hostel in about 15 minutes.
+On a hot Portland day you’ll find the cool kids hanging out around Audrey McCall beach, just south of the Hawthorne Bridge.
+The beach’s cove offers gradual access to the Willamette River for swimmers.
+You can bike to Audrey McCall beach from HI Portland NW hostel in about 15 minutes.

 3. Bass Lake – Point Reyes National Seashore, CA

-Work up a sweat and get rewarded with a beautiful secluded swim in Bass Lake, complete with a rope swing for pure fun and nostalgia, in the serene and scenic Point Reyes National Seashore.
-The 2.5-mile hike to the water goes along the Coast Trail, which also includes breathtaking views of the Pacific Ocean, and ends at the lake hugged by trees.
+Work up a sweat and get rewarded with a beautiful secluded swim in Bass Lake in the serene and scenic Point Reyes National Seashore.
+The 2.5-mile hike to the water goes along the Coast Trail, which also includes breathtaking views of the Pacific Ocean, and ends at the lake hugged by trees (a heads up: the lake is a popular place to swim, but there are no lifeguards stationed there, so swim at your own risk).
 Stay at HI Point Reyes hostel and you can end your day of hiking and swimming with a BBQ under the stars.

 4. Lake Michigan – Chicago, IL

 Don’t think there are beaches in the Midwest?
 Think again.
 In Chicago, locals and visitors alike flock to the shores of Lake Michigan for sand and sun.
 A few of the city’s lakefront beaches are especially good for swimming: if you’re in town during the summer, don’t miss Oak Street Beach — it’s about a 20-minute bike ride from HI Chicago hostel.